Our Consumption of Wildness

 I have many vivid memories of the stories of individual tagged wild sea otters from the thirteen years I spent tracking them every day...

 With their combination of charisma and accessibility, sea otters are frequent targets of pursuit—usually headed their way in the form of kayakers, scuba divers, and boaters—with the goal of a photo for Instagram or that yearned for personal encounter.
 It has been a central mission of our organization to work within communities to reduce disturbance to sea otters caused by these frequent too-close approaches.
-But the chronic exposure to people can lead to what might seem at first glance to be the opposite effect—habituation--the loss of a wild animal’s natural aversion to humans, and sometimes predators in general.
+But the chronic exposure to people can lead to what might seem at first glance to be the opposite effect: habituation--the loss of a wild animal’s natural aversion to humans.
 A quick internet search can bring up a list of viral videos of kayakers with habituated sea otters aboard their boat—celebrating the encounter, lauded and envied by followers—with no comprehension of the harmful impact of such encounters to the sea otters.
 How could this innocent interaction be harmful?

 Direct interaction with sea otters can be dangerous to pets, people, and otters.
 Sea otters are carnivores with powerful jaws and sharp teeth that can inflict serious injury.
 Sea otters are dangerous animals and incidents of sea otter aggression towards people or pets are also likely to result in the otter being removed from the wild.
 Inevitably, it will be the sea otter that suffers the ramifications.
-Sea Otter Savvy is battling against a viral torrent of naivete cloaked as affection in discouraging these hazardous interactions.
+Sea Otter Savvy is battling against a viral torrent of naivete cloaked as affection as we work to discourage these hazardous interactions.

-The world witnessed a viral tsunami of another sort in the coverage or Santa Cruz’s surfboard stealing sea otter, 841, whose story has ascended to legend (and even the name of a local ice cream flavor).
-For me, her story has not been one of nature getting revenge on encroaching humans, but rather a cautionary tale of what our inescapable presence has diminished in these animals.
-In her lifetime, sea otter 841 (indicating that she is the 841st sea otter released through the Monterey Bay Aquarium’s rehabilitation program) was exposed to humans from her birth to present day.
+The world witnessed a viral tsunami of another sort in the coverage or Santa Cruz’s surfboard stealing sea otter 841, whose story has ascended to legend (and even the name of a local ice cream flavor).
+For me, her story has not been an amusing one of nature getting revenge on encroaching humans, but rather a cautionary tale of what our inescapable presence has diminished in these animals.
+In her lifetime, sea otter 841 (indicating that she is the 841st sea otter released through the Monterey Bay Aquarium’s rehabilitation program) was exposed to humans from birth to present day.
 Rehabilitation, while designed to avoid habituating its customers to humans, unavoidably exposes them to the shapes, smells, sounds, and world of humans.
-From there 841 was released into the waters of Monterey Bay where humans are ubiquitous and escape from their presence impossible, particularly for a female who is limited to shallower waters than a larger male.
+From there 841 was released into the waters of Monterey Bay where humans are ubiquitous and escape from their presence impossible.
 Whether 841 has traits that predispose her to bold behavior we can only speculate, but the human factors—kayakers, boaters, paddleboarders, surfers—had her literally surrounded.

 Below are photgraphs taken in an afternoon overlooking Steamer Lane in Santa Cruz during the "surfing sea otter" frenzy.
 Top: A couple in a small boat ignores the "alert" warning behavior of the sea otter raft and eventually causes them all to dive and flee.
 Photo By Brad Peebler.
 Bottom: This photographer separated a female sea otter with a pup from the raft while taking her picture.
 Photo by Gena Bentall.